Introduction

 Now, imagine you are a student following a course in this educational institution.
 How can you, as a student, verify that this tool understands your knowledge levels accurately and suggests the right next steps for your learning?
 Can you ensure that the inherent bias in the data model does not affect the suggested next steps for you?
 How can you check that the suggested steps align with your knowledge and skills gaps to ensure that you reach the learning goals?

-Next, imagine you're a teacher in the same educational institution using the intelligent tutoring system.
-How can you ensure that it does not only help the students who are performing well?
+Next, imagine you're an educator in the same educational institution using the intelligent tutoring system.
+How can you ensure that it does not only help the students who are performing well or are performing poorly?
 How do you understand the suggested next steps from this system and check them?
 How do you make sure that the students are actually learning based on these suggested next steps?
 Can you change the incorrect suggestions from this tool and still guide student learning?

-The above scenarios show that while the accelerating pace of use of AIED comes with the promise to support and enhance learning, it also raises various concerns closely tied to ethical issues that could arise, or ethical problems that should be avoided.
-Think of the issue of data safety and privacy, or the potential of a system giving wrong instructions to students.
+Above, we provided different perspectives to this scenario from the viewpoint of the different educational stakeholders.
+These perspectives show that the accelerating pace of AIED use comes with the promise to support and enhance learning.
+However, it also raises various concerns closely tied to ethical issues that could arise, or ethical problems that should be avoided.
 These concerns highlight the need for ethical guidance in the usage of AIED to mitigate its potential negative impacts.
-For this reason, it is important to develop an ethical framework to regulate AIED usage.
+For this reason, it is important to develop an ethical framework to ethically guide AIED usage.
 In the next subsection, we provide our solution to these issues.

 An ethical framework for AIED

-The overarching goal of AI GANESH is to maximize learning benefits from AI in education (AIED) usage while also protecting all educational stakeholders from potential risks presented by this technology.
-It does so by helping you understand your own responsibilities as well as the impact of the responsibilities of other stakeholders by establishing ethical guidelines for AIED.
+The overarching goal of AI GANESH is to maximize learning benefits from AI in education (AIED) usage while also protecting all educational stakeholders from potential risks present in this technology.
+It establishes ethical guidelines for AIED to help you understand your own responsibilities as well as the impact of the responsibilities of other stakeholders.

 AI GANESH is aimed at the educational stakeholders of AIED - students, educators and educational institutions in the context of higher education.
-The roles and responsibilities of these 3 educational stakeholders are:
+The roles of these 3 educational stakeholders, along with their corresponding responsibilities within the framework, are:

 - Students: As a student, you are an end user of AIED tools and you should be well-informed about AIED tools that are designed to maximize the learning benefits for every student.
 Additionally, you should be able to request accountability for the implementation of these tools.